egesualp/chat_comparison/README.md

 # Chat Comparison

-This simple web app lets you test a prompt against multiple OpenAI chat models and compare the responses side‑by‑side.
+This web app lets you test a prompt against multiple OpenAI chat models and compare their responses side by side.

 ## Setup